djembeman2/dev-dub/5th /README.md

 #### Problem 1:

-- Description: [Your explanation here]
+- Description: [The head of the html was missing the meta data and it has CSS that is not being used  ]

 #### Problem 2:

-- Description: [Your explanation here]
+- Description: [the image is a large file]

-[Continue with the remaining problems]
+[the file is using a library call jquery]

 ### Step 3: Propose Solutions